Help Us Help Others:

 Believe it or not, there are over 4.5 million dog attacks every year in the United States.
 Most of them are against children.
 Fido makes a wonderful family pet, but he is also a potentially dangerous animal living in your home.
+So learning about dog safety for kids is vitally important.

 Dog Safety Tips for Parents